dx-ted-emea/iot-labs/lab1-energy monitor/README.md

 In order to solve this challenge, Cloud Platform members such as the Azure Event Hub can be used to offer message receipt and onward delivery.

 Furthermore, simply receiving messages is insufficient to meet the challenges of at scale message processing.
-We instead need to be able to pass these messages onto
+We instead need to be able to pass these messages onto a processing

+## Following on ##

+The results of the message ingestion and processing can be visualised in Lab 4.